darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 responses are not necessarily identical as the F# server gives slightly different JSON to the OCaml server.
 JSON is parsed and compared.

+It may be a struggle to edit these files, since automatic changes made by text editors can change the contents, for example stripping \r characters, or adding or removing newlines.
+To get around this, you can use a hex editor, or `vim -b` with `noeol` set.

 # Adjusting for minor differences

 ## Json responses